 The primary benchmark index for large-cap stocks in the U.S. is the S&P 500.
 The 500 companies in this index have market caps that currently range from $4 billion to $1 trillion.

-Mid-cap companies are, naturally, smaller than their large-cap counterparts and may not have the same foothold in their industries quite yet, but many are gaining ground.
-You're also likely to find names you recognize in this mix — Yelp, Mattel, Domino's Pizza, and Valvoline, for example — along with many that you haven't heard of yet.
+Mid-cap companies are, naturally, smaller than their large-cap counterparts and may not have the same foothold in their industries quite yet, but many are gaining ground and have growth potential.
+You're likely to find names you recognize in this mix — Yelp, Mattel, Domino's Pizza, and Valvoline, for example — along with many that you haven't heard of yet.

 One of the most-cited benchmarks for this category is the S&P MidCap 400 index.
 The 400 companies in this index have market caps ranging from almost $1 billion to less than $20 billion.